 A Very Sad Story

-Armed with this knowledge she confidently stepped into a transition course ready to learn even more and find common understanding with her servicemember.
+Armed with this knowledge, she confidently stepped into a transition course ready to learn even more and find common understanding with her servicemember.
 The instructor welcomed everyone but her.
-Then he asked everyone to introduce themselves but skipped her.
+Then he asked everyone to introduce themselves, but skipped her.
 For the rest of the day, this military spouse was ignored.
-When questions were asked to the room she wasn’t picked to contribute or called on even when she was the one who knew the answers because of her preparation.
+When questions were asked in the room, she wasn’t picked to contribute or called on, even when she was the one who knew the answers because of her preparation.

 My response?
 The instructor was unprofessional and poorly trained on what it takes to successfully transition out of active duty military life.
-Only it came out a little more like, “What a jerk.”
+Only it came out a little more like, “Hurumph.
+Not cool.”

 What I Learned